nameko/nameko-grpc/README.md

 ## Style

-The example protobufs in this repo use `snake_case` for method names as per the Nameko conventions rather than `CamelCase` as per GRPC.
+The example protobufs in this repo use `snake_case` for method names as per the Nameko conventions rather than `CamelCase` as per gRPC.
 This is not mandatory -- decorated method names simply match to the methods defined in the protobufs; similarly for service names.

 ## Context and Metadata